SixSq/old.sixsq.github.com/_posts/products/slipstream/4000-01-01-product-slipstream-devops.md

                 </h2>
             </div>
             <div class="col-md-8 col-2-text">
-                <h2>Cloud: the perfect DevOps companion</h2>
+                <h2>Where Does SlipStream Fit In?</h2>
-                <p>Like most popular new ideas, the IT and software industry is now flooding the news with
+                <p>DevOps is first of all an attitude of mind, but one which is much improved by the use of good tools.
+Cloud and container technologies and services have recently opened new doors
-                magical tools and solutions.
-From configuration management tools, à la Puppet, Chef, Ansible or Salt, to continuous integration services such as Jenkins, or even local tools like Vagrant.
-The latest contender is Docker, with interesting promises, but this is often adding confusion.
+                to allow the implemention of DevOps in the enterprise.
+SlipStream is one such tool</p>
                 </p>
-                <p>However, the cloud itself is one of the most profound DevOps enablers.
                 It enables a new
                 level of automation, which is the real benefit DevOps brings to the organisation.
-Adding the right automation on top of IaaS, such as an open <a href="/products/slipstream/paas">PaaS</a>
+Adding the right automation on top of an Infrastructure as a Service (IaaS), such as an open <a href="/products/slipstream/paas">PaaS</a>
                 framework, makes DevOps a game changer and can reduce time to market and improve your
                 organisation's ability to push more innovation faster.
                 </p>